Advanced Path Tracing#

 This is where our third step comes into play: we need to validate our path against a series of checks.
 We can usually identify three types of checks:

 2. Are all interactions valid?
-E.g., do all reflections occur with an angle of reflection equal to the ange of incidence?
-Most path tracing methods have some faillible cases where it can return degenerate solutions;
+E.g., do all reflections occur with an angle of reflection equal to the angle of incidence?
+Most path tracing methods have some fallible cases where it can return degenerate solutions;

 A possible implementation of the above rules, applied to the image_method, is provided below.
 A lot of the code is just broadcasting arrays into the right shapes, to benefit from the vectorized computations on arrays, i.e., instead of using slow Python for-loops.